Back to all posts

 Your design choices are just as important.
 A simple one or two-color design is generally more affordable than a full-color print.
 Adding special features like foil stamping, embossing, or custom die-cut pockets will also add to the final price.
 It’s about balancing your vision with your budget to create effective marketing materials that represent your brand well.

-Smart Ways to Save on Your Order
+Smart Ways to Save on Your Folder Order

 You don’t have to sacrifice quality to stay on budget.
 The easiest way to lower your cost per item is to order in bulk.
 The more folders you buy at once, the cheaper each one becomes, so it pays to plan ahead and order for the whole year if you can.
 Simplifying your design is another great strategy.
 A clean, impactful design with one or two brand colors can look just as professional as a complex, full-color one, but at a fraction of the cost.